nhinds/puppet-minecraft/README.md

 not manage the corresponding file, allowing you to manage it via commands in Minecraft.
 However, if specified, Puppet will manage the file, and overwrite any manual changes on the next application of Puppet.
-(There is also the "replace" attribute on the Puppet file resource, but this is not what we want because, if the file is being managed, we want changes in the manifest to be updated in the files.)

-To enable the whitelist, you must both set it to true in the class, and add players to the whitelist here, as they affect separate templates.
+To enable the whitelist, you must both set `white-list` to `true` in `server_properties` and add players to the whitelist here, as they affect separate files.
 Additionally, blacklists (banned IPs/players) is pointless if the whitelist is enabled, and is only shown here concurrently for demonstration purposes.